 September 2017: My collection of essays on caregiving, The Reluctant Caregiver, was published.
 To learn more about this project, follow me on Facebook and Twitter.
-To buy the book from your favorite digital retailer, visit Books2Read.
+To buy the book from your favorite digital retailer, visit Amazon or Books2Read.

 June 2017: My personal essay, The Bully and the Ghost, was an Honorable Mention recipient in the 43rd New Millennium Awards for Nonfiction.